Community Amateur Sports Clubs (Support) Bill [HL]

 Overview

-This bill aims to provide support for Community Amateur Sports Clubs (CASCs) in the UK by amending existing legislation to offer them benefits in areas such as utility bills, copyright, environmental protection, and training.
-It seeks to reduce costs and burdens for these clubs.
+This bill aims to provide additional support for Community Amateur Sports Clubs (CASCs) in the UK by amending existing legislation to offer them benefits in areas such as utility bills, copyright, environmental regulations, and volunteer training.

 Description